AI-Adoption-Prototyping/setFit-HF-POC/README.md

 ### Evaluating a Trained Model

-I plan to do a lot more research and review.
-The first thing that jumped out to me is I agree with the model over dataset more often than I suspected...
-Reviewing manually is a fun and educational starting point for me.
+I plan to do more research and review.
+The first thing that jumped out to me is that I agree with the model's predictions over the dataset labels more often than I suspected.
+Reviewing predictions manually is a fun and educational starting point for me.

 ```bash
 python setfit_02.py